Is It Time To Give Up On Polaris?

 I view the 18 years of blood, sweat and tears we poured in the Victory of the investment and education required to successfully bring the legendary Indian motorcycle brand back to industry prominence.

-With the acquisition of TAP, Polaris is closing out a low margin business and moving into a high margin one.
-With the outstanding performance of the Indian motorcycle brand, it makes sense that management wants to focus on the core brand, especially considering the larger move in to apparel and accessories.
+With the acquisition of TAP, Polaris is closing out a low-margin business and moving into a high-margin one.
+With the outstanding performance of the Indian Motorcycle brand, it makes sense that management wants to focus on the core brand, especially considering the larger move into apparel and accessories.

-For the full year 2017, sales are expected to be up from 10-13%.
+For the full-year 2017, sales are expected to be up from 10% to 13%.
 This includes the inclusion of TAP, and the wind down of the Victory brand and ~$30M in forex headwinds.
 Organic sales are expected to be mostly flat from -1% to +1%.
 EPS is expected to be up 22-29% on the year, which would be back to the level in 2012, but not 2013-2015.
 This includes a $0.25-0.30 EPS bump from TAP, which is now expected to deliver ~$20M in cost synergies.

-Looking at the individual segments, ORV/Snowmobiles are expected to be down low single digits due to a weak market and promotional costs.
+Looking at the individual segments, ORV/snowmobiles are expected to be down low single digits due to a weak market and promotional costs.
 As Victory is wound down, motorcycle sales are expected to be down low double digits.
-However, Indian Slingshot are projected to be up low double digits percent on the year.
-Global Adjacent Markets is expected to see low single digit growth from strong operating conditions.
-The new aftermarket reporting segment is obviously going to be up significantly as TAP sales are added.
+However, Indian Slingshot is projected to be up low-double-digit percent on the year.
+Global Adjacent Markets is expected to see low-single-digit growth from strong operating conditions.
+The new aftermarket reporting segment is obviously going to be up significantly as TAP's sales are added.

 Margins took a hit in the last quarter due to promotional spending and warranty costs.
 This is reflected in the operating performance of the company and the significant hit to earnings.
 The cost improvement initiatives helped to offset the headwinds by 150 basis points, but margin contraction is not ever a good sign.
 Polaris has forecast a 180 basis point expansion in margin on the full year as warranty headwinds abate (barring another recall) and cost cutting continues.
-If they are able to deliver on this, and profitability improves, I would expect to see a strong recovery in the share price for the company.
+If it is able to deliver on this, and profitability improves, I would expect to see a strong recovery in the share price for the company.

 Polaris has sacrificed some wiggle room on the balance sheet with the TAP acquisition.
 This put the debt to total capital ratio up to 57%, with ~$1.1B in long-term debt at this time.
 Most of the debt has a maturity date in 2021, with a small portion coming due next year.
 Polaris has had strong free cash flow generation over time, and if it is able to bounce back from the recent issues, it should continue to generate plenty of cash.
-I have no near term issues with the debt load so long as Polaris is able to bounce back to the strong level of profitability it achieved prior to its recent issues.
+I have no near-term issues with the debt load so long as Polaris is able to bounce back to the strong level of profitability it achieved prior to its recent issues.
 The company improved its manufacturing footprint with the opening of the Alabama plant, which should help distribution costs and servicing the growth of Indian.

 Source: Company Filing

-PII Free Cash Flow ((NYSE:TTM)) data by YCharts
+PII Free Cash Flow (TTM) data by YCharts

 As I discussed above, Polaris has generated strong free cash flow over time.
 Additionally, the dividend has grown every year for 22 consecutive years.
 The growth has been great, with a hiccup this last year for obvious reasons.
 Forecasting the future dividend growth rate is very much so based on how long it takes the company to return to its previous strength.
 I would expect the near-to-mid term to be less than the long-term average due to debt servicing costs and increased focus on investments for growth.
-Over the long-term, however, I see Polaris continuing to grow the dividend at a strong rate.
+Over the long term, however, I see Polaris continuing to grow the dividend at a strong rate.

 This graph shows the operating results well over the last few years.
 If you look at the bottom in early 2016 coming off of the last peak in mid-2015, that is when I became interested in purchasing shares.
 I wrote my first article on the company in July of 2016, and expected a relatively swift recovery.
-However, continued problems have pushed out the recovery time-frame.
+However, continued problems have pushed out the recovery time frame.
 With the compressed earnings at the moment, I don't believe that the current P/E ratio is indicative of the value to be had in Polaris at this time.

 The earnings estimate graph does a better job in this case of showcasing the value proposition in Polaris shares today.
 I will say that maintaining a 20-21X P/E ratio may not necessarily happen considering the damage Polaris could have suffered to its brand name.
 However, even a contraction to ~16X yields a 10% annualized total return based on estimates.
-This is all predicated on the company managing to come through its issues, and quality control keeping them out of similar issues going forward.
+This is all predicated on the company managing to come through its issues, and quality control keeping it out of similar issues going forward.
 I was much more bullish on the company last year, and continued issues plaguing results have made it harder to see a quick rebound in results.
 However, I still feel that the long-term strengths of the company are there, and that Polaris will continue to drive strong results with its brands into the future.
-Potential investors should just be aware that there is definitely no guarantee that the issues are all in the rear-view for the company.
+Potential investors should just be aware that there is definitely no guarantee that the issues are all in the rear view for the company.

 If you liked this article and would like to read more like it, please click the "Follow" button next to my picture at the top and select Real-time alerts.
 Thanks for reading and please leave a comment below.